 There is no mandatory retirement age.
 For purposes of eligibility for certain statutory retirement benefits, retirement may be no earlier than the 55th birthday.
-Faculty and unclassified professionals who retire at age 55-59 must have ten years of service in a benefits eligible position at a Kansas Board of Regents institution of higher education.
+Faculty and unclassified professionals who retire at age 55-59 must have ten years of service in a benefits eligible position at a Kansas Board of Regents institution of higher education or with the Kansas Board of Regents staff.
 There is no minimum service requirement at age 60 or older.

 E122 Voluntary tax sheltered annuities.
 The Kansas Board of Regents has authorized faculty and unclassified professionals the option of requesting to have their salaries reduced and to place the amount of reduction into a voluntary tax sheltered annuity contract.
 Any tax sheltered annuities purchased must be by payroll deduction and executed in accordance with section 403(b) of the Internal Revenue Code.

-Any person who is employed at least .5 FTE or more for at least 90 calendar days or more is eligible to participate.
+Any person who is employed at least .5 FTE or more for at least 90 calendar days is eligible to participate.

 The maximum amount that may be tax-deferred is limited by the Internal Revenue Code.

 The participant's appointment must be at least .25 FTE.
-The participant's salary is reduced but benefits (health insurance, death and disability coverage, employer retirement plan contributions) remain at the pre-retirement rate.
+The participant's salary is reduced but benefits (health insurance, death and disability coverage, employer retirement plan contributions) remain at the full time rate.
 Tenure is not affected.
 Participants must retire at the end of the agreement period.